surniaulula/wpsso/readme.txt

 = 3.0.3 =

 When Twitter Cards are disabled, exclude from duplicate meta tag checks.
 Added new Pinterest "Website Verification ID" option.
-Changed tag sanitation to keep keep accents.
+Changed tag sanitation to keep accents.

 = 3.0.2 =